Stocks rise on Wall Street after retail sales post big gain

 “It reiterates the strength of the U.S. consumer, but you have to wonder a bit as inflation expectations rise, are people rushing to get in front of that,” said Mike Stritch, chief investment officer at BMO Wealth Management.

-The nation’s largest retailer, Walmart, also reported solid financial results while raising its profit forecast, but the stock gave back some of the big gains it’s made in the last few weeks.
+The nation’s largest retailer, Walmart, also reported solid financial results while raising its profit forecast, but the stock fell 2.5% and gave back some of the big gains it’s made in the last few weeks.

 Several other large retailers will release their latest financial results this week.
 Target reports its results on Wednesday and Macy’s reports results on Thursday.